mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 <p align="center"><img src="/imgs/filtering.JPG", width="360"></p>
 <p align="center">Fig 1.1 applying a 3x3 filter</p>
 <p align="center"><img src="/imgs/filtering-math.JPG", width="720"></p>
-<p align="center">Fig 1.2 filtering in math</p>
+<p align="center">Fig 1.2 mathematics of filtering</p>

 A CNN would then take a small 3x3 pixel chunk from the original image and transform it into a single figure in a process called filtering.
 This is achieved by multiplying a number to each of the pixel of the original image and summing it up.
-A simplified example of how the math is done is as described in the picture above but since we are dealing with an image of depth 3 (number of colors), we need to imagine a 3x3x3 sized mini image being multiplied and sumed up with another 3x3x3 filter.
+A simplified example of how the math is done is as described in the picture above.
+(NOW STOP RIGHT HERE!
+Make sure you understand the mathematics of how to conduct filtering.
+We will talk about how we arrive at this filter later on.)

+Since we are dealing with an image of depth 3 (number of colors), we need to imagine a 3x3x3 sized mini image being multiplied and summed up with another 3x3x3 filter.
 Then by adding another constant term, we are able to attain a single number result from this transformation.

 <p align="center"><img src="/imgs/filtering-many-to-one.gif", width="360"></p>
 <p align="center">Fig 1.3 filtering in action, original image is below</p>